Colorado Passes Comprehensive Privacy Legislation

 Colorado Becomes the Third State to Sign a Privacy Act into Law

-As of June 8th, 2021, the third state has officially passed a specific data privacy rule.
-After a few revisions along the way, the Colorado Privacy Act (CPA) has passed quickly through both the Colorado House and Senate early this month.
-Governor Polis officially signed this act into law on July 7th, 2021.
+As of June 8th, 2021, a third state has officially passed a very specific data privacy rule.
+After a few revisions, the Colorado Privacy Act (CPA) has passed quickly through both the Colorado House and Senate earlier this month.
+Colorado Governor, Jared Polis, officially signed the CPA into law on July 7th, 2021.

 Here is everything you need to know about the CPA.

-The Colorado Privacy Act will go into effect on July 1st, 2023.
+The Colorado Privacy Act went into effect on July 1st, 2023.

 The CPA will apply to entities that do business or produce products or services that are intended for Colorado residents, and also meet one of the following requirements: